sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/3_ViralAnalysis/README.md

 2. Presence of viral protien homologs
 3. Match to phage-databases

+Seperately assembled contigs also have the extra step of removing redundant contigs.

 The results was that I didn't find that many more contigs by running all three.
 I have decided to proceed with using VIRSorter w/ custom GVD database* which is loaded on Galaxy right now by Michel.

 *GVD (https://doi.org/10.1016/j.chom.2020.08.003) Gut-Virome-Database.

-This time, I will also save some time by only proceeding with 10kb > contigs from the get-go as has been recommended.
+This time, I will also save some time by only proceeding with 5kb > contigs from the get-go  which is lower than has has been recommended.
+If only a few contigs are below this or I get a lot of reads aligning to these contigs I might tighten the cutoff to 10kb.

 My approach is 1) to move more efficiently 2) I will be looking for general trends in temperate phages (there is no need to look at incomplete phages for temperate analysis)